-It is common for business owners to work on attracting and appealing to a wide audience and try to get as much business a possible from a broad customer base.
+It is common for small business owners to work on attracting and appealing to a wide audience and try to get as much business a possible from a broad customer base.
 This approach often stems from the fear you might miss out on business opportunities and it feels much safer to service a large market.

-Now this might sound counter-intuitive, but narrowing your focus and targeting a specific niche market that is the right fit for you (rather than being a generalist) can actually make your business more successful and profitable.
+Now this might sound counter-intuitive, but narrowing your focus and targeting a specific niche market that is the right fit for you (rather than being a generalist) can actually make your small business more successful and profitable.

 Think of your niche, as your speciality.

-A niche business is a starting point, not an end point.
+A niche small business is a starting point, not an end point.
 Starting off niche doesn’t mean you have to always remain niche, you can always broaden and target other markets to grow your business in the future.

-Here are 5 reasons to niche
+Here are 5 reasons why you should have a niche small business

 1. Stand out from the crowd